CodeFuentes/gyro/README.md

 # gyro
-The gyro package allows the creation of configurable game loops for any Golang software
+The gyro package allows the creation of lightweight, configurable game loops for any Golang software